 As St. Thérèse herself noted in her letter, “I sensed that you might have an energetic soul and that is why I was happy to become your sister.”
 Translators need energetic souls to undertake and persevere in their work, too.

 Here is the original paragraph from LT 247, the letter from St. Thérèse to Abbé Bellière dated 21 June 1897, which also was the feast day of Mother Marie de Gonzague.

 Quelquefois Jésus se plaît «à révéler ses secrets aux plus petits», la preuve, c’est qu’après avoir lu votre première lettre du 15 oct.
 95, j’ai pensé la même chose que votre Directeur: Vous ne pourrez être un saint à demi, il vous faudra l’être tout à fait ou pas du tout.
 J’ai senti que vous deviez avoir une âme énergique et c’est pour cela que je fus heureuse de devenir votre soeur.

-You can read the complete text of Letter 247 here in French and the English translation by Fr.
-John Clarke, OCD here.
-The complete text of Abbé Bellière’s 23 October 1895 letter to Mother Agnès is found here in French.
+On the website of the Archives of the Carmel of Lisieux you can read both the complete text of Letter 247 in French and the complete text of its English translation by Fr.
+John Clarke, O.C.D.
+The Archives website also has the complete text in French of Abbé Bellière’s 23 October 1895 letter to Mother Agnès but they only have extracts available in English.
 Studies on the 15 October correspondence and the subsequent reply were published in the scholarly journal Vie Thérèsienne, nos.
 12, 13, 14, October 1963 — April 1964; and nos.
 66-69, October 1963 — April 1964.

-Translation from the French is the blogger’s own work product and may not be reproduced without permission.
+Translation from the French text is the blogger’s own work product.
 This blog post is dedicated in honor of Père François-Marie Léthel, O.C.D. — sine qua non